supermemo-wiki/SuperMemoAssistant.Wiki/README.md

 #### **PDF Activation**

-PDF will open when the topic created by SMA on PDF import is selected.
+PDF will open when the topic created by SMA is selected.
 When unselected the PDF will close.
 The topic holds metadata of PDF and will look something like this:

 <img src="https://raw.githubusercontent.com/supermemo/SuperMemoAssistant.Documentation/master/resources/SuperMemoAssistant.Plugins.PDF/metadata.png" style="zoom: 50%;" />